Author: Jon Bennett (Team Leader) and Jenny Reid Austin (co-author)

 Findings and Conclusions:

-2) Senior staff continuity over the transition period should be assured.
+3) Continuity of senior staff over the transition period should be assured.
 Effective exit strategies for emergency programmes are unlikely to occur unless more development-oriented staff are in place at an early stage of the recovery.

-8) UNICEF should positively discriminate in favour of grassroots and advocacy organizations as implementers and provide enabling and appropriate capacity assistance.
+6) UNICEF should positively discriminate in favour of women’s grassroots and advocacy organisations as implementers, and provide appropriate capacity assistance to enable this.
 This would counter inherent cultural and gender bias in the selection of partners.
-Resource commitments should, however, recognize that capacity provision, as well as capacity development, is appropriate in some cases to get programmes underway.
+Resource commitments should, however, recognise that capacity provision as well as capacity development is appropriate in some cases, in order to get programmes underway.

 Lessons Learned (Optional):